0xdfkoikoi/wisdomcafe/README.md

 Under the "Build configuration" section, locate the following fields:

-Build command: This should be empty.
-Cloudflare Pages automatically handles static site builds without a command.
-If there is a command here (e.g., npx wrangler deploy), remove it.
+Build command: This field must be left completely empty.
+Cloudflare Pages automatically handles static site builds, and any command here (especially npx wrangler deploy) will cause it to look for a JavaScript Worker, which is why you are seeing the error.

 Build output directory: Change this value to a single dot ..
 This tells Cloudflare Pages to serve files directly from the root of your project.